cscannell-inacloud/Microsoft-Teams-Docs/teams/sideload.md

 > **Note** For bots designed only for 1:1 contexts, see [here](botsadd.md) for an alternate way to add for testing.

-> **Note** During the developer preview, tabs that you load will expire after 29 days.
-Your tab will no longer be available in the tab gallery, and any tabs of this type will be removed from the team's channels.
-Follow the instructions below to re-upload your tab to the team and re-add the tab to channels.

-## Create your side load package
+## Create your sideload package

 For development, you must create a sideloadable package which contains the information to describe your experience.
 The package, a zip file, contains the application manifest and optional icons (for tabs) that uniquely describes your experience.
 This process should only be used for testing / development as there are limitions to sideloaded packages during preview.

-To create the package, please review the full documentation [here](createpackage.md).
+To create your sideload package, please review the full documentation [here](createpackage.md).

 ## Load your package into a team